hpi-swa-teaching/TabletopUI/packages/TabletopUI-ScreenManagement.package/TTCharacterSheetSelectionScreen.class/README.md

-In the TTCharacterSheetSelectionScreen a plaxer can select a preset or blank character sheet.
+In the TTCharacterSheetSelectionScreen a player can select a preset or blank character sheet.

 Instance Variables
 	characterSheets:		<Dictionary>